kamranajabbar/IOT_B2_Q3_Assignment_03/compare_multithreading_multitasking.md

 ### Multitasking
 Multitasking refers to execution of multiple tasks. it can take place when someone tries to perform two tasks simultaneously.
 Multitasking is a logical extension of multi programming.
 Multitasking refers to having multiple programs, processes, tasks, threads running at the same time.
-This term is used in modern operating systems when multiple tasks share a common processing resource suc as Memory, CPU etc...
+This term is used in modern operating systems when multiple tasks share a common processing resource CPU.

 #### Example of Multitasking
 Play video, add or update documents in Microsoft Office, surf internet via IE or Google Chrome all simultaneously, this is accomplished by means of multitasking.

 #### Visual Representation
 ![Visual Representation Example Of Multitasking](https://media.geeksforgeeks.org/wp-content/cdn-uploads/multitasking.jpg)

+#### Advantages
+- Multitasking shares common resource like CPU.
+- Multitasking allows to perform more than one task at a time.
+- In multitasking switching between tasks happen.
+- Multiprocessing is part of multitasking.
+- In multitasking, process do not share the same memory.